judka-uriel/uriel-book/uriel_en.md

 (Beresheet [17:19](https://www.sefaria.org/Genesis.17.19),
 [21:12](https://www.sefaria.org/Genesis.21.12)),
 because he was the first Jew through his father.
-And the formation of the foundation of the Jewish people was completed by Ya'akov who was the first Jew through his grandfather.
-Ya'akov received the name Yisrael (Beresheet [32:29](https://www.sefaria.org/Genesis.32.29)), therefore for his descendants the concept *zera Yisrael* (seed of Yisrael) was subsequently used.
+And the formation of the foundation of the Jewish people was completed by Yaakov who was the first Jew through his grandfather.
+Yaakov received the name Yisrael (Beresheet [32:29](https://www.sefaria.org/Genesis.32.29)), therefore for his descendants the concept *zera Yisrael* (seed of Yisrael) was subsequently used.